 As they wind around the Stoney Island property, our ski trails pass through quite varied scenery.
 Leaving from the Club Hut, the first section is thick cedar bush which provides maximum protection from the wind as you warm up.
 The Red Trail then winds along the banks of Thundering Creek, over Sakari Bridge, and into the open Meadow section.
 Taking the left fork you pass through Pine Avenue (planted by Rangers during the 1980s) and back through the Meadow.
 Another cedar section (Unter den Zedern) leads to the gentle downhill of the South Loop, swinging through more open bush to Tennants Tumble where you descend the old shoreline for the first time.
 A steep rise and descent at Herringbone Hill takes you up and down the shoreline a second time.
-Crossing Ventures Bridge 1, you ski down more open woodland to the present Lake Huron shoreline with a short sharp drop at Karel’s Cut down beside the present beach where strong north-westerly winds sometimes create deep drifts (despite our planting 500 cedars for protection).
+Crossing thew new Ventures Bridge 1, you ski down more open woodland to the present Lake Huron shoreline with a short sharp drop at Karel’s Cut down beside the present beach where strong north-westerly winds sometimes create deep drifts (despite our planting 500 cedars for protection).
 After a sharp rise you swing right which brings you on to the old Logging Trail which passes right through the property as open hardwood forest.

-At the bottom of Jack Rabbit Hill you have the choice of staying on the Logging Trail as it swings to the left, or taking the right fork to go up the hill, turning round at the top, and have a downhill run as it swings to the right and rejoins the Logging Trail.
+At the bottom of Jack Rabbit Hill you have the choice of staying on the Logging Trail as it swings to the left, or taking the right fork to go up the hill, turning round at the top, and have a downhill run down the Bunny Hill as it swings to the right and rejoins the Logging Trail.
 After the new Society Bridge you have another choice: take the left trail to avoid Kamikaze Hill, or climb the right trail and along the top of the old shoreline to the steep descent of Kamikaze Hill which leads into the long glide down Roly’s Runway.
 Turn left at the junction and south on the Middle Trail across the property back to the Logging Trail again.
 Repeat the Logging Trail; but this time you must take the right fork after the Society Bridge and keep straight on at the top avoiding Kamikaze Hill, turning east beside Concession 7 through open hardwood forest up to the Nut Grove where you cross Whispering Creek and finish through a dense cedar bush back to the Club Hut.

 A: Turn right and follow the Forest Trail which winds through thick bush, crossing the main ski trail.
-Eventually you emerge at the top of the old shoreline just above Society Bridge where you have another choice: descend the valley in which Whispering Creek sits and cross over the Logging Trail a bit to the south where the Bluff Trail cuts across country, joining the Middle Trial for about 100 metres, and then cuts west, ending up on the bluff above Lake Huron.
-Admire the stunning view, and then retrace your steps back to where you left the Forest Trail above Society Bridge.
+Eventually you emerge at the top of the old shoreline just above Society Bridge where there is a bench made by John Lash where you can enjoy the scenery.
 From there follow the Ridge Trail which follows along the top of the old shoreline with breathtaking views over the west side of the property.
 The Ridge Trail then turns inland, through some cedar bush crossing the main ski trail again and ends at Sakari Bridge.
-Across this bridge you can either turn left up to Ventures 2 Bridge, cross it and return to the parking lot – or continue straight on following Choice B.
+Across this bridge you can either turn sharp left up to Ventures 2 Bridge, cross it and return to the parking lot – or continue to the right and follow Choice B.

 See you on the trails!